 Ages 8 and older

-Diary of a Wimpy Kid: Dog Days (94 min., PG) The third go-round in the series based on the popular children’s books.
-A scene in a pool involves a lot of toilet humor — kids peeing in the pool or holding up icky diapers.
+Diary of a Wimpy Kid: Dog Days (94 min., PG) — The third go-round in the series based on the popular children’s books.
+A scene in a pool involves a lot of toilet humor.
 A locker-room scene right before that shows a kid horrified at the sight of men with hairy backs or bending over in swimsuits and showing a little derriere cleavage.
-Later, a child pretends to be drowning and is rescued by a man who gives him mouth-to-mouth.
-The scene is played as farce, but it and the locker-room scenes have a weird, homophobic vibe that seems tasteless and unnecessary.

 The middle ground

-The Bourne Legacy (134 min., PG-13) Jeremy Renner isn’t named Bourne, but like Matt Damon’s character in the three previous Bourne movies he’s a CIA assassin on the run.
+The Bourne Legacy (134 min., PG-13) — Jeremy Renner isn’t named Bourne, but like Matt Damon’s character in the three previous Bourne movies, he’s a CIA assassin on the run.
 The mayhem features drone attacks, explosions, gun battles, and bone-cracking hand-to-hand combat, as well as occasional midrange profanity.
-A man’s multiple murder of his co-workers in a pharmaceutical lab is very unsettling, given real-life news these days.
+A man’s multiple murder of his co-workers in a pharmaceutical lab is very unsettling.

-Total Recall (109 min., PG-13) This remake of the 1990 sci-fi movie about manufactured memories may be too relentlessly intense for middle schoolers.
+Total Recall (109 min., PG-13) — This remake of the 1990 sci-fi movie about manufactured memories may be too relentlessly intense for middle schoolers.
 The fights are bone-crushing, the chases more cool than scary, with futuristic vehicles zooming along elevated highways.
-There is little actual gore, but the hero bloodily uses a glass shard to cut an under-the-skin cellphone/global positioning device out of his hand.
-Early on, there is understated sexuality.
-In a red light district, we see prostitutes in suggestive clothes and one who bares her triple-breasted chest.
+There is little gore, but the hero bloodily uses a glass shard to cut an under-the-skin cellphone-global positioning device out of his hand.
+Early on, in a red-light district, we see prostitutes in suggestive clothes and one who bares her triple-breasted chest.
 The script includes midrange profanity.